Search For Schools

 • Location: University Park, PA

-This distance-based MS program in cybersecurity helps students in developing the management skills and business acumen needed for leading the field.
+This distance-based MS program in cybersecurity helps students develop the management skills and business acumen needed for leading the field.
 Norwich University has also been designated as a Center for Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.

 The curriculum of this 36-credit specialized program blends the technical and management aspects of an information security or assurance program, enabling students to develop the knowledge and skills required for protecting their organization and its information.